eclipse-iceoryx/iceoryx/iceoryx_examples/icedocker/README.md

 ### Shared Access to Unix Domain Sockets

-Every iceoryx application is registering itself at our central broker RouDi by sending a message to the unix domain socket located at `IOX_UDS_SOCKET_PATH_PREFIX/roudi` which is defined in the corresponding platform settings file `platform_settings.hpp`.
+Every iceoryx application registers itself at our central broker RouDi by sending a message to the unix domain socket located at `IOX_UDS_SOCKET_PATH_PREFIX/roudi` which is defined in the corresponding platform settings file `platform_settings.hpp`.
 In linux the socket file handle